co-vid-communication/co-vid-communication.github.io/device_prep.md

 # Device Prep Guide

-#### **⚠🛑 Do not share outside of the Co:Vid development team.
-The content is under review and does not represent official positions of any entity or organization.
-This site will be updated as the project develops. **

 ## Overview

 Your goal as a Device Prep Volunteer is to take a donated device, wipe, install and test Signal ready for use inside a Hospital.